Home

 Missouri "Zouri" (Younkin) Wingerd -- also nicknamed "Sissy" -- was born on Dec.
 11, 1861 at South Milford Township, near Rockwood, Somerset County, PA, the eldest daughter of William "Shedrick" and Caroline (Cupp) Younkin.

-In 1879, when she was 18 and unmarried, Zouri gave birth to a son, John Vought Jr. (The name is pronounced "Vote.")
+In 1879, when she was 18 and unmarried, Missouri gave birth to a son, John Vought Jr. (The name is pronounced "Vote.")
 She opted not to marry the boy’s father.
 Her own father then signed a legal agreement to keep and maintain the boy at his own expense.

-Zouri later was joined in wedlock with George E. Wingerd (July 1, 1861-1934), also spelled "Wingard" and "Wengerd."
+Missouri later was joined in wedlock with George E. Wingerd (July 1, 1861-1934), also spelled "Wingard" and "Wengerd."
 He was a lifelong resident of Rockwood and the son of Ala and Mary (Sanner) Wingerd.

 They did not reproduce.